AyoubBenBrahim/42-rainfall/level3/walkthrough.md

+Uncontrolled format string

+"One may also write arbitrary data to arbitrary locations using the %n format token, which commands printf() and similar functions to write the number of bytes formatted to an address stored on the stack."

+wiki

+fuzzing or fuzz testing = testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program = The program then crashes

-etrieve five parameters from the stack and display them as 8-digit padded hexa
+retrieve five parameters from the stack and display them as 8-digit padded hexa

 level3@RainFall:~$ ./level3